Dr Max Graham

 Co-Founder and Director of Conservation

 Lauren has worked in elephant conservation in East Africa for 12 years, carrying out a PhD and post-doctoral research at the University of Cambridge on human-elephant conflict (HEC) and the politics of elephant conservation in Kenya.
 She has coordinated Space for Giants’ research and conservation work since the organisation was established.
 This has included developing regional and national HEC-mitigation strategies in Amboseli, Laikipia and Gabon; understanding elephant behaviour in the context of HEC; assessing the social and political impact of electrified fencing; and working out how to secure land for wildlife amid Africa’s surging economic growth.

 George has more than 10 years of experience in remote sensing and GIS work.
 His world-class skills have supported Kenya’s leading research institutions with mapping and GIS analysis solutions.
-His daily tasks involve working with leading software programmes and emerging applications to create and maintain GIS and RS data and/or maps, which are combined with geographically-referenced data on land use, land cover, environment, infrastructure, administrative details, in support of Space for Giants’ conservation management.
+His daily tasks involve working with leading software programmes and emerging applications to create and maintain GIS and RS data, which are combined with geographically-referenced data on land use, land cover, environment, infrastructure, administrative details, in support of Space for Giants’ conservation management.

 A member of the Space for Giants team since early 2013, Sammy now helps implement our Laikipia field programmes.
 Sammy collects all the data coming in from the field and keeps a close eye on the movements of our collared bull elephants.
-He works closely with Daniel, Wahome and our scouts to mitigate human-elephant conflict, and helps to monitor the illegal killing of elephants, as well as assisting to roll out our drama group across the county.
+He works closely with Wahome and our scouts to mitigate human-elephant conflict, and helps to monitor the illegal killing of elephants, as well as assisting to roll out our drama group across the county.